 In the previous part of this walkthrough, you learned how to create a login page to allow your Experience Users to authenticate against your custom experience.
 This part will expand your experience to include a custom home page that only logged-in users can see.

-The first step in building the home page is to create the
+The first step in building the home page is to create the view with the content.

 Method / Route to